James R. Lewis (scholar): Reception

+His works focused on several NRMs, as well as religion and violence, radicalization, and terrorism.
+He edited several encyclopedias and reference works on these topics.
 A prolific author, Lewis won a Choice Outstanding Academic Titles award in 1999 for Cults in America.
 The Choice review described it as a "very readable book" that offered a "balanced overview of controversies centering on cults in America", containing basic information on several dozen groups, as well as the more general conflict between "anti-cultists" seeking government assistance to eliminate cults, and religious "libertarians" defending religious liberty even for disliked groups.
 The review stated that while Lewis differed with the anti-cult view, he presented "arguments and references from both sides – respectfully and in language free from insinuation or invective.
 Strongly recommended".
-Lewis won another Choice Outstanding Academic Title award, for The Oxford Handbook of New Religious Movements, with a second edition of this handbook published in 2016 with Inga Tøllefsen as co-editor.
-He has also won New York Public Library and American Library Association awards for his reference book Violence and New Religious Movements.
+Lewis won another Choice Outstanding Academic Title award for The Oxford Handbook of New Religious Movements, with a second edition of this handbook published in 2016 with Inga Tøllefsen as co-editor.
+The Astrology Encyclopedia received honors from the New York Public Library and the American Library Association.
+A reviewer described his 1990s reference books on such topics as having sobriety and readability in a topic that is usually "crystal ball fluff".